mackerelio/go-check-plugins/check-dns/README.md

 ### Options

 ```
   -H, --host=             The name or address you want to query
   -s, --server=           DNS server you want to use for the lookup
   -p, --port=             Port number you want to use (default: 53)
   -q, --querytype=        DNS record query type where TYPE =(A, AAAA, SRV, TXT, MX, ANY) (default: A)
   -c, --queryclass=       DNS record class type where TYPE =(IN, CS, CH, HS, NONE, ANY) (default: IN)
       --norec             Set not recursive mode
+  -a, --expected-address= IP-ADDRESS you expect the DNS server to return.
+If multiple addresses are returned at once, you have to match the whole string of addresses separated with commas
 ```

 ## For more information